 The course begins with a diagnostic period for students to consolidate some of their GCSE skills whilst also learning the requirements and expectations of A-level study.
 Time will be spent learning how to write analysis to a deeper level of insight, which will benefit the writing of the extended essay.
 In addition, students will also receive a one-hour Art History lesson each fortnight to learn about the context of Art from the Italian Renaissance, right through to Modern Art.

 Lessons in the Visual Arts studios are always relaxed and enjoyable with strong teacher-student rapport.
 Students are also welcome to use the studio spaces, equipment, tools and materials in their own free time and study periods.

 Our commitment to whole-school intent is underpinned by a range of extra-curricular opportunities across Years 7 to 13.
 The Visual Arts studios are always open at lunchtime and after-school for students to come and extend their skill set, or to simply get on with their project/coursework.
 A wide range of Art clubs, which have included textile/craft, graphic design, ceramics and photography, have been on offer in previous years and continue to be very popular.

-With regards to trips and visits, Year 7 students have the opportunity to go to the Yorkshire Sculpture Park to learn about various artists, analyse their work and study some of the sculptures through drawing.
-Year 9 students visit Liverpool Tate gallery to expand their knowledge of Art, while Year 12 students are fortunate enough to experience a trip to Berlin to visit several historic and contemporary art, design and photography galleries.
+Trips and visits organised and led by the Visual Arts department provide a great way to develop our students’ Cultural Capital.
+Year 7 students have the opportunity to go to the Yorkshire Sculpture Park to learn about various artists, analyse work and study sculptures through drawing.
+Year 9 students visit Liverpool Tate gallery to expand their knowledge of Art, while Yr12 students have been fortunate enough in the past to experience a trip to Berlin to visit several historic and contemporary Art, Design and Photography galleries.